atan4583/atan4583.github.io/_posts/2019-06-09-Project 5-DataVisualization.md

 $$\Rightarrow$$ <a href="\images\Project5-loanDataAnalysis\Prosper_Loan.slides.html" target="_blank"><b>Slide Show</b></a> (Hit _**Auto Play**_ button to suspend/resume slide show or _**Manual Play**_ button to advance slide page manually)

 # Prosper Loan Dataset Exploration
-Explore loan data from Prosper with plots of single, two and more variables.
+Explore loan data from Prosper with plots of one, two and more variables.
 Produce a short presentation to illustrate interesting properties, trends, and relationships discovered in the dataset.
 This project is part of the deliverables for my [Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002) with Udacity.

 ## Dataset
 The data consists of 6,123 Prosper loan listings created between 1 July 2008 and 31 December 2009 from Prosper, an online peer-to-peer lending business.
 The data has 16 features